National Security And Investment Act 2021

 In addition to the mandatory notification regime, parties may notify transactions to the Secretary of State on a voluntary basis.
-This regime is broad and may cover acquisitions of shares, voting rights or qualifying assets where there is a perceived risk that the transaction may be ‘called in’ for review.
+This regime is broad and covers acquisitions of shares, voting rights or qualifying assets where there is a perceived risk that the transaction may be ‘called in’ for review.

-In particular, acquisitions of bare assets (such as the transfer of IP) could be caught.
-A qualifying asset may be: (i) land; (ii) tangible moveable property or (iii) ideas, information or techniques with value (such as trade secrets, source code, algorithms, formulae, designs, plans, drawings and software).
+In particular, acquisitions of bare assets (such as the transfer of IP) can be caught.
+A qualifying asset includes: (i) land; (ii) tangible moveable property or (iii) ideas, information or techniques with value (such as trade secrets, source code, algorithms, formulae, designs, plans, drawings and software).
 Foreign assets may also be qualifying assets if they are used in connection with activities carried on in the UK, or the supply of goods or services to persons in the UK.

 In addition, acquisitions of 25% of the shares or votes in an entity, or passing through 25%, 50% or 75% of the shares or votes as well as the acquisition of “material influence” (usually regarded as 15% or more of the shares or votes; but sometimes less) are also within the scope of the voluntary notification regime.

-Parties to transactions falling outside the mandatory regime will need to consider carefully the risks of not notifying – the main risk is that the transaction may be “called-in” for detailed scrutiny, and if found to raise national security concerns, could be unwound.
+Parties to transactions falling outside the mandatory regime should carefully consider the risks of not notifying – the main risk is that the transaction may be “called-in” for detailed scrutiny, and if found to raise national security concerns, could be unwound.